exasol/release-droid/doc/user_guide/user_guide.md

 ## Debugging

-If you need to debug RR, you can adjust Java's log level.
+If you need to debug RD, you can adjust Java's log level.
 The default level for this project is `INFO`.
 To do that you need to change a logging level in a `logging.properties` file in the `src/main/resources/logging.properties` directory.